timbray/quamina/README.md

 There's a fix for this in the code which is commented out because it causes a significant performance penalty.

+## Flattening and Matching

+The first step in finding matches for an Event is “flattening” it, which is to say turning it into a list of pathname/value pairs called Fields.
+Quamina defines a `Flattener` interface type and provides a JSON-specific implementation in the `FJ` type.

+`Flattener` implementations in general will have internal state and thus not be thread-safe.

+The `MatchesForJSONEvent` API must create a new
+`FJ` instance for each event so that it can be thread-safe.
+This works fine, but creating a new `FJ` instance is expensive enough to slow the rate at which events can be matched by 15% or so.

+For maximum performance in matching JSON events, you should create your own `FJ` instance with the `NewFJ(Matcher)` method.
+You can then use `FJ.Flatten(event)` API to turn multiple successive JSON events into `Field` lists and pass them to `Matcher`'s `MatchesForFields()` API, but `FJ` includes a convenience method `FlattenAndMatch(event)` which will call the `Matcher` for you.
+As long as each thread has its own `Flattener` instance, everything will remain thread-safe.

+Also note that should you wish to process events in a format other than JSON, you can implement the `Flattener` interface and use that to process events in whatever format into Field lists.

 ## APIs

 **Note**: In all the APIs below, field names and values in both